Tolu4realluv/dareyio-pbl/Project 5/Project 5.md

 ## Connecting to the EC2 servers through SSH

-> NB: For this project, I already created the EC2 server on AWS, I just need to connect to it to start the implementation.
-I also use two terminals, one for the Server and one fore the Client.
+> NB: For this project, I already created the EC2 server on AWS, I need to connect to it to start the implementation.
+I also used two terminals, one for the Server and one for the Client.

 ``` ssh -i "mykey.pem" ubuntu@ec2-184-72-73-85.compute-1.amazonaws.com ```